manuelcoca/digital-space/zettelkasten/zk6-software-engineering/zk6-aa7-3-abstractions.md

 ###### Content

--   Abstraction = simplifies complexity
+-   Abstraction = simplifies complexity by exposing only the essential features or interfaces, making it easier to understand, use, and maintain code.
 -   Abstraction in OOP is often non-intuitive
 -   Not abstraction itself is the problem, but bad abstraction is.
 -   Don't implement abstractions unless the need is there.
 The need is there when a change affects other parts of the code.